shanevanheerden/shanevanheerden.github.io/_posts/2019-10-23-generalised_linear_models.md

 \mathbf{y}=g(\mathbf{X}\mathbf{\beta})^{-1}+\mathbf{\epsilon}.
 \end{equation}

-The distribution of a set of independent target variables $\mathbf{y}$ may now be characterised by any distribution in the exponential family while the homogeneity of variance is not satisfied (it rather varies as a function of the covariate mean)[2].
+The distribution of a set of independent target variables $\mathbf{y}$ may now be characterised by any distribution in the exponential family while the homogeneity of variance is not satisfied (it rather varies as a function of the covariate mean)<d-cite key="Ng2012"></d-cite>.
 Furthermore, the target variable and the explanatory variables no longer assume a linear relationship but are rather related *via* a link function.

 ***